makinity/MakiAI/README.md

 ```

 ### 5. Configure Your Environment Variables (`.env`)
-Create a `.env` file in the root directory and insert your BYOA API keys and local preferences:
+Create a `.env` file in the root directory or configure them interactively in the desktop app's Settings panel:

 ```ini
 # ==============================================================================